maizzle/maizzle.com/content/docs/tags.md

 ---
 title: "Custom Tags"
-description: "Special tags for templating logic that you can use in Maizzle"
+description: "Special tags for templating logic that you can use in Maizzle."
 ---

 # Custom Tags